satR23/Getting-and-cleaning-data-week-4-project/ReadMe.md

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.

+First, download and unzip the data file into your R working directory.
+Second, download the R source code into your R working directory.
+Finally, execute R source code to generate tidy data file.

+Data description
+The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
+The variable in the data Y indicates activity type the subjects performed during recording.

+Code explaination
+The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.

+New dataset
+The new generated dataset contained variables calculated based on the mean and standard deviation.
+Each row of the dataset is an average of each activity type for all subjects.

+The code was written based on the requirement

+Read training and test dataset into R environment.
+Read variable names into R envrionment.
+Read subject index into R environment.

+Merges the training and the test sets to create one data set.
+Use command rbind to combine training and test set

+Extracts only the measurements on the mean and standard deviation for each measurement.
+Use grep command to get column indexes for variable name contains "mean()" or "std()"

+Uses descriptive activity names to name the activities in the data set Convert activity labels to characters and add a new column as factor

+Appropriately labels the data set with descriptive variable names.
+Give the selected descriptive names to variable columns

+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Data Set Information:

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six